thoresonjd/markdown-portfolio/projects.md

 ---

 [ASCII Rocket Launch](https://github.com/thoresonjd/ascii-rocket-launch) | June 2019\
-A simple C++ program of a rocket ship launch animation.\
+• A simple C++ program of a rocket ship launch animation.\
-One of the first programs I wrote when I began learning to program Spring 2019.
+• One of the first programs I wrote when I began learning to program Spring 2019.\
+• C++, Visual Studio

 ---